alihijazy/Predictive-Model-for-Early-Adoption-of-Pets-within-the-First-Month-on-Petfinder/Readme.md

 </table>
 <img src="https://github.com/alihijazy/Predictive-Model-for-Early-Adoption-of-Pets-within-the-First-Month-on-Petfinder/blob/master/Pictures/Refined%20Decision%20Tree%20Plot.png">

-## Conclusion:
+## Conclusion
-Our best performing model is the refined decision tree model.
-It scores 63% accuracy and uses only 10 features unlike any other model we tried. so it will require less processing with a bigger dataset.
+**Our best performing model is the refined decision tree model.
+It scores 63% accuracy and uses only 10 features unlike any other model we tried. so it will require less processing with a bigger dataset.**

+### Recommendations
+- Put this model in use to help know in advance the pets that won’t be adopted soon.
+Knowing in advance will help plan for their shelters food etc.

+- Give more exposure to the profiles of pets will lower chances of being adopted within a month.

+- Try to adjust the profiles of pets with less chances to make them more desirable (adding more and better pictures, videos)

+### Next steps
+include image processing since the picture of the pet can be a main factor of getting them adopted

 ## Repository Structure
 ```none